 One real-life example of the power of the ASN comes from an outdoor sports and recreation retailer.
 The company wanted to improve efficiency and resource allocation.
 One of the problems was that it was taking two workers, two full workdays to unload a truck with a load of smaller items.
 This was due to the fact that the items were packaged in many small boxes inside larger boxes, and each larger box on every pallet had to be inspected and counted to ensure the right quantity.

 The retailer implemented the ASN via their cloud-based EDI solution.
 Instead of opening every single box on every pallet, they could simply scan the barcodes affixed to each box, which automatically matched the item data against the ASN.

 Now one worker can unload the same amount of product on the same sized truck in just four hours.

 The advanced shipping notice helps retailers with ecommerce orders, particularly when the order is being drop-shipped from a vendor to a consumer.
 The shipping and tracking information for the delivery is sent via ASN to the retailer, who can then share the information with the end consumer.
 The customer can then monitor the status of their package as it travels to its final destination.

-The ASN is helpful when shipment accuracy and timeliness are vital.
+The ASN is helpful when shipment accuracy and timelines are vital.
 For example, when delivering produce to grocery stores, an ASN can tell grocers how to plan staffing schedules to ensure that the truck can be unloaded rapidly.
 Knowing when the next shipment of fruits or vegetables will arrive is important for grocers.

 Additionally, the ASN is crucial during the holiday shopping season rush, when store shelves are emptied and ecommerce sites are flooded with orders expected to arrive before Christmas.